 The characters in the film are, for the most part, cardboard cutouts.
 But, the A-list cast give it all they can and make some of the characters memorable and likeable.
 Kristen Stewart is good in the film, though she isn’t given much – and what she is given is a bit muddled.
 T.J.
-Miller and his rabbit make the biggest impression because they are hilariously funny.
-John Gallagher Jr. is super likeable in his role that isn’t much.
-Gallagher’s charm works wonders to make the character memorable.
+Miller and his rabbit made the biggest impression because they are hilariously funny.
+John Gallagher Jr. is super likeable in his role which isn’t much.
+Gallagher’s charm worked wonders to make the character memorable.
 Jessica Henwick’s character is given a character arc that is not very well developed.
 Captain Lucien (Vincent Cassel) seemed like he would have been an interesting character, but the character is woefully underdeveloped.

-I liked how the film empowered women – there is a scene of two women dragging an incapacitated man across the ocean floor to save his life – instead of the other way around.
+I liked how the film empowered women – there was a scene of two women dragging an incapacitated man across the ocean floor to save his life – instead of the other way around.
 I like that the writers (Brian Duffield and Adam Cozad) stuck with the “less is more” philosophy for the creatures.
-We get ideas from the Emily character about what they might be and why they are coming out now.
-But, there is nothing specific.
-This is much like the idea behind the Xenomorph in the original Alien film (and unlike what Ridley Scott is trying to do with recent movies in the Alien universe).
+We get ideas from the Emily character about what the creatures might be and why they are coming out now.
+But, there are no specifics given.
+This is much like the idea behind the Xenomorph in the original Alien film (and unlike what Ridley Scott was trying to achieve with the recent movies in the Alien universe).

 Underwater didn’t do well in theaters and suffered from bad reviews.
 I think reviewers were a bit harsh on the film.
 Yes, it has plot holes and thin characterizations, but the special effects are good and the movie moves along rather quickly.
-It is an entertaining film as long as one comes with the right expectation that this is a B-movie creature feature film and that’s it.
-I enjoyed the film and recommend it.
+It is an entertaining film as long as one comes into it with the right expectation that this is a B-movie creature feature and that’s it.
+I enjoyed Underwater and recommend it.

 Watched at home streamed on Vudu.